Home is more than where you live.

 Carvin, called the Global Village, is one of the “Hill Houses,” and is home to international and American students interested in sharing and learning global perspectives.

 The Francophone House is a living-learning option open to students who are studying French during their academic career at Hollins.
-It is a wonderful and inclusive space for those who love the French language, French-speaking cultures (from the Americas, Africa, Europe…), and/or are preparing for study abroad.
+It is a wonderful and inclusive space for those who love the French language, French-speaking cultures across the world, and/or are preparing for study abroad.

 Located on historic Front Quad, Main houses students in single and double rooms.
 The rocking chairs on the front porch have made this one of the most popular places on campus to study and relax.
 The back porch provides a gorgeous view of the mountains and the Back Quad.